HyperionGray/whobuntu/README.md

 # whobuntu

-his blog post announces the release of WhoBuntu v0.0.1 Alpha.
+This announces the release of WhoBuntu v0.0.1 Alpha.
 WhoBuntu replaces the Whonix workstation.
 Whobuntu works with Whonix Gateway to establish a Tor connection.
 The main advantage of WhoBuntu and Whonix are that you are running two different VMs - one for traffic and routing ONLY that has access to the Internet (your Gateway) and one is the machine you use which routes the traffic to the gateway.
 This prevents a malicious attacker with arbitrary code execution from being able to execute any commands that deanonymize you.
 It's like a sandbox for Tor.
 This setup is currently the safest way to run Tor, and yes, it is far safer than Tails (according to the Tor Project).

 <h2>How do I get it?</h2>